flecsi/flecsi/doc/sphinx/src/user-guide/execution.rst

 .. _reduction-folds:

-This performs a sum across all point tasks.
+The future provides the sum of the values returned by all point tasks.
 FleCSI provides several built-in reduction folds, including `min`, `max`, `sum`, and `product`.
 Users can define custom folds by implementing `a structure <../../api/user/structflecsi_1_1exec_1_1fold_1_1reduce.html>`_ with ``combine`` and ``identity`` methods.
 The reduction types can use a specific type or provide a function template.